-How Long Do I Have to File a Lawsuit in Illinois?
+How Long Do You Have To File A Lawsuit In Illinois?

 In Illinois, victims of personal injury have two years from the date of the injury to file a claim, while families who have lost loved ones also have two years from the date of death to file a claim (735 ILCS 5/13-202).
 If you were injured on a plane, or in an aviation crash of some sort, contact the Chicago aviation accident attorneys at Power Rogers quickly, because time is of the essence in these claims.